-And once again, it’s time for me to reiterate how the ability to save your projects and come back to them later is so very important.
-In fact, your logo drafts are weirdly resilient in the way that I haven’t actually found a “delete” button yet.
+And once again, it’s time for me to reiterate how the ability to save your projects and return to them later is so crucial.
+On BrandCrowd, your logo drafts are weirdly resilient and I haven’t actually found a “delete” button yet.

 You Can Get Your Logo Printed Easily

-Like many other logo generators, and indeed like its sister website DesignCrowd, BrandCrowd offers you many things to print your logo on; hats, T-shirts, mugs, business cards, mousepads, and stickers.
-So yeah, you can do all of that with minimal effort, and for fairly reasonable prices, so long as you’re not buying in bulk.
+Like many other logo generators, and indeed like its sister website DesignCrowd, BrandCrowd offers you many things to print your logo on: hats, T-shirts, mugs, business cards, mousepads, and stickers.
+So yeah, you can do all of that with minimal effort, and for pretty reasonable prices, so long as you’re not buying in bulk.

-There is a helpful, if basic FAQ on the website, and a (very) simple video tutorial available from the home page.
+There is a useful, if basic, FAQ on the website.
 There’s also a blog that regularly posts logo design tips and logo design inspiration articles.
 None of this information is particularly in-depth or detailed, but it could help you get started faster.

 You can, technically, phone them (I asked), but the number isn’t listed because it’s mostly supposed to be used for DesignCrowd support, not BrandCrowd.
 But if you call the number provided in the email, they will apparently try to help you out.

 First, I asked them if I could call them.
 That’s when they told me that they prefer to keep BrandCrowd business to email, but even so, they were pretty accommodating.

 I asked them if there was somewhere I could see my bill online.
 Apparently, there isn’t, but they’ll happily resend your bill if you lose the first email.
 I wasn’t overjoyed to see the upselling in this second email, especially as the service offered didn’t have much to do with my request.